bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/building-trustless-bridges.md

 And so I've laid out this quadrant.
 On the top, systems on the top half are systems where some third parties can steal user funds.
 Systems on the bottom half are systems where third parties cannot steal user funds.
-Systems on the left hand, I'm calling not layer two systems because third parties can freeze funds, meaning that users cannot actually get their funds out of the system.
+Systems on the left hand, I'm calling not Layer 2 systems because third parties can freeze funds, meaning that users cannot actually get their funds out of the system.
-And then the systems on the right are all going to be layer two systems because third parties cannot freeze user funds.
+And then the systems on the right are all going to be Layer 2 systems because third parties cannot freeze user funds.
 Users can always make a transaction on the main chain to get their money out of the bridge.
 So the first type of bridge is the classic centralized custodian.
-An example of this would be like WBTC on Ethereum or even your centralized exchanges like Mt.
+An example of this would be like `WBTC` on Ethereum or even your centralized exchanges like Mt.
 Docks or Silk Road or something like that.
 So the centralized custodian fully controls the bridge.
 They usually just give the users an address, users send their stats to the address, they get an equivalent amount of IOUs like in the custodian's database.
 In the case of WBTC, it's like a token on a different blockchain.